Published 15 August 2022

 Takuya’s long kiss with his “voluptuous” daughter, his last action before leaving Sakaimachi behind, is the alpha and omega of YU-NO. Yu-no states that only sex with her father will enable her to complete the rite of the priestess with Grandmother:

-Not incidental to how the characters save the world and resolve YU-NO’s conflict, the parent–child incest romance enthroned in the very title of the video game, drip-fed from start to finish, is pivotal to the story and arguably more important than even the Reflector, whose purpose, as Koudai establishes in the Prologue, is fulfilling Takuya’s incestuous urges for Kaytia.
+Not incidental to how the characters save the world and resolve YU-NO’s conflict, the parent–child incest romance enthroned in the title of the video game, drip-fed from start to finish, is pivotal to the story and arguably more important than even the Reflector.
+The purpose of the Reflector, anyway, as Koudai establishes in the Prologue, is fulfilling Takuya’s incestuous urges for Kaytia.
 YU-NO not only vindicates semi-pedophiliac parent–child incest as a romantic fulfillment of the bonds of family powerful enough to transcend time itself—YU-NO is the story of how parent–child incest saves and creates the universe.

 Koudai as Ideal